harding/old-docs-history-bitcoin.org/en/developer-guide.md

 have to guess which transactions made by dozens or hundreds of people were actually made by Alice.

-The complete history of Alice's millibits is still in the block chain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her millibits and possibly reveal AnonGirl as Alice.
+The complete history of Alice's satoshis is still in the [block chain][], so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her satoshis and possibly reveal AnonGirl as Alice.
 But against anyone casually browsing block chain history, Alice gains plausible deniability.

-The CoinJoin technique described above costs the participants a small amount of millibits to pay the transaction fee.
-An alternative technique, purchaser CoinJoin, can actually save them millibits and improve their privacy at the same time.
+The CoinJoin technique described above costs the participants a small amount of [satoshis][] to pay the [transaction fee][].
+An alternative technique, purchaser CoinJoin, can actually save them satoshis and improve their privacy at the same time.

 AnonGirl waits in the IRC chatroom until she wants to make a purchase.
-She announces her intention to spend millibits and waits until someone else wants to make a purchase, likely from a different merchant.
-Then they combine their inputs the same way as before but set the outputs to the separate merchant addresses so nobody will be able to figure out solely from block chain history which one of them bought what from the merchant.
+She announces her intention to spend satoshis and waits until someone else wants to make a purchase, likely from a different merchant.
+Then they combine their [inputs][] the same way as before but set the [outputs][] to the separate merchant [addresses][address] so nobody will be able to figure out solely from [block chain][] history which one of them bought what from the merchant.

-Since they would've had to pay a transaction fee to make their purchases anyway, AnonGirl and her co-spenders don't pay anything extra---but because they reduced overhead by combining multiple transactions, saving bytes, they may be able to pay a smaller aggregate transaction fee, saving each one of them a tiny amount of millibits.
+Since they would've had to pay a [transaction fee][] to make their purchases anyway, AnonGirl and her co-spenders don't pay anything extra---but because they reduced overhead by combining multiple transactions, saving bytes, they may be able to pay a smaller aggregate transaction fee, saving each one of them a tiny amount of satoshis.

 **Resource:** An alpha-quality (as of this writing) implementation of decentralized CoinJoin is [CoinMux](http://coinmux.com/), available under the Apache